Become an Eat Breathe Thrive Practitioner

 Level 3: Become a Practitioner

-The Practitioner Training focuses on acute eating disorder support and crisis intervention.
+The Practitioner Training focuses on eating disorder recovery.
 You will learn to lead a four-week intervention for individuals in active stages of recovery, including those with more severe or complex presentations.

 30 hours, online.

-Following certification, you will have the opportunity to enroll in our train-the-trainer program to present and supervise trainings for Eat Breathe Thrive.
+Following certification, you will have the opportunity to enroll in our trainer development pathway to present and supervise trainings for Eat Breathe Thrive.

 Online, ongoing.